Eostre and Ostara

 Eostre's Symbolism

-Ēostre, the goddess of spring and dawn, is deeply connected to symbols that reflect the themes of fertility and renewal.
-Among the most well-known of these symbols is the hare, a creature famous for its rapid reproduction and vitality.
+Among the most well-known symbols of Ēostre is the Easter Hare, or Easter Bunny, a creature famous for its rapid reproduction and boundless energy, and for its incorporation into the Christian holiday of Easter.
 In many traditions, the hare is seen as a representation of fertility, embodying the sudden burst of life that defines the spring season.
+Ancient cultures revered the hare as a sacred messenger of the goddess, linking it to the cycles of the moon and the mystery of renewal.
 Its association with Ēostre highlights the energy and renewal that come with the turning of the seasons, making it a fitting symbol of the goddess’s influence.
-Often depicted in folklore as a messenger of spring, the hare serves as a reminder of the Earth’s awakening and the abundance that follows winter’s end.
+The hare serves as a reminder that, just as life returns to the land after winter, we too can embrace new opportunities and fresh beginnings.

 The VEnerable Bede

 Despite the limited historical evidence, Bede’s documentation of Eostre has had a lasting impact on modern interpretations of pre-Christian spring festivals.
 His writings provided a link between ancient pagan customs and Christian traditions, suggesting a blending of beliefs over time.
+Jacob Grimm, in his influential work Deutsche Mythologie, explored the linguistic and cultural ties between Eostre and broader Germanic traditions, suggesting she may have once been a deity linked to spring and renewal.

 Eostre's Teachings